 WLKY correspondent Deni Kamper was also attacked, but reported in a tweet that she was “ok,” writing, “A lot of people helped us tonight and I’m so grateful.”

-Further details about how the attack unfolded were unavailable as of press time.
-Ahmann and Kamper did not immediately respond to an emailed interview request.
+Kamper and Ahmann did not immediately respond to an emailed interview request.